henrik42/buttle/README.md

 `make-` aliases.

 ## TODOS

+* review uses of butte.proxy/make-proxy and buttle.util/with-tccl --
+  which classloader is picked?
+And why.

 * add optional loading of `buttle-user-file.clj` via classloader to `driver`.
 With that you don't even need to set the system property